christinecha/gridfolio/README.md

     color: "#818182",
     fontSize: "16px",
     borderRadius: "50%",
-    height: "50px"           // you'll need to set customHeight to true }
+    height: "50px"           // you'll either need to set customHeight to
+                             // true OR the global squareMode to false }
 }
 ```